microsoft/copilot-camp/docs/pages/custom-engine/02-rag.md

 - Learn what is Retrieval-Augmented Generation (RAG)
 - Setup Azure resources
 - Upload your documents to Azure AI Search
-- Prepare your custom engine copilot for Vector Search
+- Prepare your custom engine agent for Vector Search
 - Learn how to run and test your app

 ## Introduction